 The Chocosuisse, an association of 18 different chocolate makers in Switzerland, protects the interests of all Swiss chocolate producers.
 Some of the famous chocolate factories in Switzerland are: Cailler, now Nestle, in Vevey; Suchard, now Kraft Foods, in Suchard; Lind, now Lindt & Sprungli, in Bern; Maestrani in Flawii, Frey in Migros; Klaus in Le Locle; Teuscher in a small town in the Swiss Alps; and Chocolats Halba in Wallisellen.

-Speaking of chocolate and cheese, one will also surely find the food choices at the quaint cafes of Crosswinds Tagaytay to be just as excellent and delightful as its scenery and ambiance.
+Speaking of Swiss food, one will also surely find the food choices at the quaint cafes of Crosswinds Tagaytay to be just as excellent and delightful as its scenery and ambiance.